-Building a productive workforce in Asia and the Pacific requires a new social contract between the State and its citizens that lays out their mutual roles and responsibilities.
-Its foundation must be decent employment for all, supported by active labour market policies, an expansion of access to social protection and universal health care.
-This is in line with the seven-decade old United Nations report by a group of esteemed development economists who argued then that investment in people, particularly in the areas of education, health and skill development in low-income countries, can be even more productive than investment in physical capital (United Nations, Department of Economic Affairs, 1951).
+- 28. Building a productive workforce in Asia and the Pacific requires a new social contract between the State and its citizens that lays out their mutual roles and responsibilities.
+Its foundation must be decent employment for all, supported by active labour market policies, an expansion of access to social protection and universal health care. - 29.
 Enabling environments that support the achievement of fair development outcomes are fundamental to realizing a new social contract, in particular in low- and lower-middle-income countries where policymaking plays a major role in securing the advancement of marginalized groups.

-3.1 Develop normative frameworks and dedicated institutions
+A. Develop normative frameworks and dedicated institutions

-Apply a rights-based approach to pro-equality policies.
+- 30. Apply a rights-based approach to pro-equality policies.
 Base policies on principles of non-discrimination and equality, participation, empowerment, accountability and transparency.
-The rights-based approach lies at the core of the 2030 Agenda and remains key to leaving no one behind, rebuilding trust and deepening solidarity.
+The rights-based approach lies at the core of the 2030 Agenda and remains key to leaving no one behind, rebuilding trust and deepening solidarity. - 31.
 Strengthen cross-sectoral and interministerial collaboration.
 Addressing the needs of the workforce entails policy action in three different policy domains.
 Integrated policies can better reach population groups at the highest risk of being left behind.
 Success in this area requires that policy reforms are underpinned by multisectoral and multi-stakeholder involvement at all stages, from development and design to implementation and monitoring.
-Such collaboration will further enhance confidence in Governments.
+Such collaboration will further enhance confidence in Governments. - 32.
 Build stronger institutions and promote meaningful participation.
 Strong political commitment, active participation by communities and stakeholders, broad public support, and capable and accountable institutions governed by transparent regulatory frameworks are prerequisites for inclusive and effective service delivery.
 To become a reality, inclusive and effective service delivery requires the meaningful participation of groups that are left behind in public life and in policymaking.
-This approach lies at the core of the 2030 Agenda.
+This approach lies at the core of the 2030 Agenda. - 33.
 Introduce an effective tax system.
 Enhancing public revenues facilitates increasing investments in essential services, such as health care, social protection and active labour market policies.
-Reforming tax structures to reallocate resources and reduce their adverse effects on the poor, through progressive taxes on personal income, property and wealth, is essential for preventing an excessive concentration of wealth and power in the hands of a few, and for ensuring greater equality of opportunity within and across generations.
+Reforming tax structures to reallocate resources and reduce their adverse effects on the poor, through progressive taxes on personal income, property and wealth, is essential for preventing an excessive concentration of wealth and power in the hands of a few, and for ensuring greater equality of opportunity within and across generations. - 34.
 Improve data collection and analysis.
-Governments need to identify those at risk of being left behind to direct policymaking at certain population groups and to identify the impact of policies and change course when needed.
+Governments need to identify those at risk of being left behind, to direct policymaking at certain population groups and to identify the impact of policies and change course when needed.
 For this, national data collection needs to allow for more granular disaggregation, analysis, dissemination and evaluation.

-3.2 Expand decent jobs through active labour market policies
+B. Expand decent jobs through active labour market policies